Visit our store for discounts & free shipping over $45 SHOP NOW>>

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around August 20, 2019.
 This date is subject to change due to shipping delays beyond our control.

 Reports of the death of reading are greatly exaggerated

-Digital-age Jeremiahs lament that readers have lost patience for anything longer than a tweet.
-As our appetite for books dwindles, so too do the virtues in which printed, bound objects once trained us: the willpower to focus on a sustained argument, the curiosity to look beyond the day’s news, even the willingness to be alone.
+Do you worry that you've lost patience for anything longer than a tweet?
+If so, you're not alone.
+Digital-age pundits warn that as our appetite for books dwindles, so too do the virtues in which printed, bound objects once trained us: the willpower to focus on a sustained argument, the curiosity to look beyond the day's news, the willingness to be alone.

-However, by examining objects on the shelves of the world’s great libraries, book historian Leah Price has discovered that no golden age of reading ever existed.
-From the dawn of mass literacy to the invention of the paperback, most readers skimmed and multitasked.
-Print-era doctors warned against the very same silent absorption now recommended as a cure for electronic addictions.
+The shelves of the world's great libraries, though, tell a more complicated story.
+Examining the wear and tear on the books that they contain, English professor Leah Price finds scant evidence that a golden age of reading ever existed.
+From the dawn of mass literacy to the invention of the paperback, most readers already skimmed and multitasked.
+Print-era doctors even forbade the very same silent absorption now recommended as a cure for electronic addictions.

 The evidence that books are dying proves even scarcer.
 In encounters with librarians, booksellers and activists who are reinventing old ways of reading, Price offers fresh hope to bibliophiles and literature lovers alike.

 Winner of the Phi Beta Kappa Christian Gauss Award, 2020

 "Price's book-unlike other examples of what she calls 'autobibliography'-is funny and hopeful, rather than dour and pious...What We Talk About When We Talk About Books is an enjoyable tour, full of surprising byways into historical arcana."—Jennifer Szalai, New York Times